dcyuksel/HealthChecks/README.md

 By incorporating health checks, you can easily monitor the status of relevant services.

 This project demonstrates how to create, register, and display health checks.

+For further details, please visit the project site.